×

 • Delusions or hallucinations (psychotic features like these may be involved in about one out of every two cases of bipolar mania).

-Psychotherapy is advised in addition to mood stabilisers to assist the individual in creating effective coping mechanisms to handle common stressors and to improve medication compliance.
+Psychotherapy is advised in addition to mood stabilizers to assist the individual in creating effective coping mechanisms to handle common stressors and to improve medication compliance.

 To avoid or manage a mood episode, people with bipolar disorder have access to a variety of talk therapy treatments, including:

-• Individual counselling: In this type of therapy, the patient’s issues are discussed one-on-one with a qualified therapist with knowledge of bipolar disorders.
-The session may include assistance in accepting the diagnosis, information on bipolar moods, how to recognise warning signals, and stress management techniques.
+• Individual counseling: In this type of therapy, the patient’s issues are discussed one-on-one with a qualified therapist with knowledge of bipolar disorders.
+The session may include assistance in accepting the diagnosis, information on bipolar moods, how to recognize warning signals, and stress management techniques.

-• Family counselling: Bipolar disorder affects the entire family and the patient.
-Families are commonly involved in outpatient therapy as they learn about the bipolar disease and practise early warning signs of an upcoming manic or depressed episode with the patient and therapist.
+• Family counseling: Bipolar disorder affects the entire family and the patient.
+Families are commonly involved in outpatient therapy as they learn about bipolar disease and practice early warning signs of an upcoming manic or depressed episode with the patient and therapist.

-Most people with bipolar disorder may live normal, fulfilling lives and manage their illness with the help of behaviour therapy and the appropriate dosage of mood stabilisers and other bipolar medications.
+Most people with bipolar disorder may live normal, fulfilling lives and manage their illness with the help of behavior therapy and the appropriate dosage of mood stabilizers and other bipolar medications.
 However, bipolar disorder is a chronic mental condition with a high chance of relapse.
 Therefore, self-management of bipolar disorder and avoiding major episodes depend heavily on taking prescribed medications and attending doctor appointments.

 When to See a Doctor